April 2026

 — Savings contributions (you pause these temporarily in a real emergency)

 Add up the survival expense column.
-Then add a 10–15% buffer for costs you didn't anticipate — co-pays, a car repair, something that comes up during an already-difficult period.
+Then add a 10–15% buffer for costs you did not anticipate — co-pays, a car repair, something that comes up during an already-difficult period.
 That total is your monthly survival number.

 Example Calculation